Unfortunate-Happenstance/ELL715_Assignment_5/docs/Assignment_guidelines.md

 - We shall run moss for plagiarism check.
 Based upon the amount of plagiarism adequate penalty will be applied.

 - **Grading will entirely be on how much efforts you have put in.
 We will keep correctness secondary.**

 ---

+## Report Guide

+For the report, follow the ACM format as specified.
+Refer to `ACM_guide.md` for detailed instructions on using the ACM LaTeX class.

+**Known Issues:**
+- Overfull hbox warnings: These occur when text is too wide for the line.
+To fix, you can break long lines, use smaller fonts like `\footnotesize` for code or paths, or adjust spacing.
+Document any such issues in your report.

+---